saishyam43-oss/Ravenstack_Saas_Analytics_Dashboard/README.md

 ---

-## ⏱️ Product Stickiness: The “Time-to-Value” Crisis
+## ⏱️ Product Stickiness: The “Time-to-Value” Crisis (Value Arrives Too Late)

 **Business Question**
 Do customers experience meaningful value from the product before deciding to churn?